mambon5/cuca/README.md

 6) create a game for Mars colonization like Civ5

+Llibres a llegir:
+1) Thomas Hobbes: 1588.
+British Philospher " the view that all legitimate political power must be "representative" and based on the consent of the people; and a liberal interpretation of law that leaves people free to do whatever the law does not explicitly forbid."

+2) FM2030 Iranian transhumanist.

+Coses polítiques:
+1) És primer la gent o el govern (CiU) que s'han tornat independistes?
+Com podem treure'n l'entrellat?
+Qui ha causat què?

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown